-This Natura Impact Statement (NIS) has been prepared in support of the Appropriate Assessment (AA) of the Draft Killaloe-Ballina Town Enhancement and Mobility Plan 2021 (hereafter referred to as 'the Plan')
+This consolidated Natura Impact Statement (NIS) has been prepared in support of the Appropriate Assessment (AA) of the Killaloe-Ballina Town Enhancement and Mobility Plan 2021 to be endorsed1 (hereafter referred to as 'the Plan').

 This report is part of the ongoing AA process that is being undertaken alongside the preparation of the Plan.
-It will be considered, alongside other documentation prepared as part of this process, when the Councils finalise the AA at finalisation of the Plan.
+It will be considered, alongside other documentation prepared as part of this process, at endorsement of the Plan.